edward795/edward795/README.md

 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to cook !
 (Be it an application or a delicious lunch! 🤣)

+## Coding Experience!
+- ⚡ Python - 2000 lines of code
+- ⚡ JavaScript - 1500 lines of code

 ### Connect with me: